sanjeevrs2000/covplan/README.md

+# CovPlan

-# CovPlan: A Python package for coverage path planning
+A Python package for coverage path planning

 [![PyPI](https://img.shields.io/pypi/v/covplan?color=blue&label=pypi)](https://pypi.org/project/covplan/0.1.0/)
 [![PyPi license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.org/project/covplan/0.1.0/)

-## Getting started
 This repository can be used for generating guidance trajectories for complete field coverage.
 It can be used for operations where complete coverage of an Area of Interest (AoI) is required for various applications.
 It is an updated Python implementation of the method that was presented in [this paper](https://journals.sagepub.com/doi/full/10.5772/56248).

+## Installation

 The package can be installed from PyPi by running `pip install covplan`.
-The full documentation can be found [here](https://covplan.readthedocs.io/).

-## How to use it
+## Getting started

 To generate a guidance trajectory for full coverage, use the API `coverage_path_planner.covplan(input_file, params)`.
 It returns a list of coordinates that compose a path for complete coverage.
 In the input file, describe the boundaries of the AoI using its lat-lon coordinates in the following format:
 ```